jkanyi-web/ToDoList-App/README.md

 # Todo List App <a name="about-project"></a>

-**Todo App** is a a small project to help master basic javascript concepts eg classes objects, arrays and dom manipulation and webpack.
+**Todo App** is a small project to help master basic javascript concepts eg classes objects, arrays and dom manipulation and webpack.

 ## 🛠 Built With <a name="built-with"></a>